MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 -->
 2. Open the PDF document "**Steps to create a MS Teams file.pdf**".

-3. Follow the steps mentioned in the word file and make the necessary changes (as suggested in document) with reference to your MCT instance.
+3. Follow the steps mentioned in the word file and make the necessary changes (as suggested in document) with reference to your CT instance.

 > [!NOTE]
 > The ***color.png*** and ***outline.png*** file to be attached while following the word documentation can be obtained from the same zip file **Manifest file setup.zip**.